dperique/commentary_openstack-helm/README.md

 ## Adding a new Glance Image

-I added one of my ubuntu bionic images like this:
+I added some images like this:

 ```
 $ glance image-create --container-format=bare --disk-format=qcow2  --name=ubuntu16-mk < /tmp/ubuntu-xenial-minikube-0000000045-20G.qcow2